 - Which would you prefer, being beautiful or being wise?

-- What promises in the Bible did you cling to when you learned that somebody wanted to kill your people?
+- Which Bible promises did you claim when you learned that somebody wanted to kill your people?

 - How were you able to save your people from Haman’s plot?

-- What advice would you give young girls when they feel anxious about their future?
+- What advice would you give young women when they feel anxious about their future?

-With these prepared questions, the interview will be spontaneous and you can avoid dead air.
+With these prepared questions, the interview will be spontaneous, thus avoiding dead air.
 But again, your kids may add impromptu questions as they desire.